abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 There’s an idiom in Thai that refers to “one who is contented with little.”
 Reflecting on this can inspire a life without complication.
-We can live very simply, being conscious of how we use things, and contrary to what one might think, this doesn’t make us miserable.
+We can live very simply by being conscious of how we use things.
+Contrary to what one might think, this doesn’t make us miserable.
 Contentment is quite the opposite of misery.
 Living in a conscious way like this can make us happier by fostering internal qualities that lead to ease and well-being.
 We realize that we don’t require so many things to keep us happy and comfortable.
 It’s an internal experience based on internal qualities.

 # The Best Potato Salad I’ve Ever Made